-The term of GMT, Greenwich Mean timeGreenwich's average time dates back to 1675.
-At that time, establishing an average time in a given village was intended to help sailors determine to them degree of longitude en sea.
-Greenwich Royal Observatorylocated in this area of London, helped British sailors calculate their longitude in relation to Greenwich Meridian.
-So gradually many railway companies adopted Greenwich average time, as in the case of the Railway Clearing House in 1847, it was not until 1880 that it was accepted as legal time in the United Kingdom.
+The term GMT, Greenwich Mean time, dates back to 1675.
+At that time, establishing an average time in a given village was to help sailors determine their longitude en Wed The Royal Greenwich Observatory, located in this part of London, helped British sailors calculate their longitude in relation to the Greenwich meridian.
+While many railway companies gradually adopted Greenwich Mean Time, like the Railway Clearing House in 1847, it was not until 1880 that this was accepted as legal time in the United Kingdom.

 From the average weather of a fishing village on the benchmark timetable, Greenwich Mean Time was born.
 However, at that time, no division of the world into time zones had really been proposed.
 Each nation set its time in relation to the path of the sun in the sky: when it reached its highest point, it was noon.
 Many cities then proposed to become the world meridian of reference, in particular London with the district of Greenwich and Paris, with the district of Saint-Sulpice.